 Primary Care Provider (PCP)

 A primary care provider (PCP) is a medical professional who provides primary care to you and other members on your health plan.
 This person is most often a doctor, but a PCP can also be a physician assistant, nurse practitioner or other care provider.
-For 2017 Individual and Family plans, BCBSAZ will select a PCP for you, but if you would like to change your PCP, you can do so up to six times a year.
+For Affordable Care Act plans, BCBSAZ will select a PCP for you, but if you would like to change your PCP, you can do so up to six times a year.

 Your provider is the person or business that supplies healthcare services.
 Providers include both individual professionals, such as doctors and specialists, as well as facility providers and suppliers like hospitals, outpatient surgery centers, labs and pharmacies.